Claiming and Cleaning Smoke Damage

 Furnace Soot Spreads through Air Ducts

-Furnace soot occurs from a malfunctioning gas-fired and oil furnaces.
+Furnace soot occurs from malfunctioning gas-fired and oil furnaces.
 The ventilation system sends soot sediment everywhere, covering bedding, drapes, walls, cabinets, rugs, and furniture.
 The soot bonds to its targets, making cleaning difficult.

 Be sure to maintain your furnace to avoid soot and smoke damages.
 If you detect the following, or if you already have furnace soot damage, call a professional maintenance company.